rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. How Grinnell has changed in twenty years, revisited.
 (Hmmm ... maybe I'm less upset than when I thought about revisiting this.)

 1. Maybe I should have used a 'blogging platform.
 (Or 'the form of this site', revisited.)
+Adena's community comment.

 1. Feeling fortunate, revisited.